Challenges Facing Texas Crop Producers

 - Rising input costs and various production-related challenges, including droughts, disease, invasive species and other pests have placed serious stress on farmers across the state.

 - Changing global markets and the management of agricultural production and price risk have farmers seeking ways to maximize production efficiency to maintain competitiveness.

-- Issues regarding Texas’ water supply and demand balance have brought about the need for more efficient use of this vital resource.
-Implementation of the 2014 Farm Bill provided a new, and very different, policy safety net for producers.
+- Issues regarding the balance between Texas’ water supply and demand have brought about the need for more efficient use of this vital resource.

 AgriLife Extension’s Response

 The Texas A&M AgriLife Extension Service delivers wide-ranging educational programs focused on research-based crop production and management practices, evaluation of technologies, improved decision making, water-use efficiency, and job training.

 - Programs for crop producers cover variety testing, soil nutrient management, irrigation efficiency, disease and pest identification and control, commodity marketing, financial risk management, and farm bill education.

 - AgriLife Extension is at the forefront in responding to emerging issues such as drought, floods, wildfires, and insect and disease outbreaks.

 - Through 5,600 educational events, planning meetings, and workshops in 2017, AgriLife Extension achieved more than 1.3 million educational and other contacts.